Payanam (2011 film): Plot

-On his return, Ravi is told the government has decided to release Khan but while being transported to the airport, Khan dies in an accident.
-Ravi asks officials to be very confident about this information so they can plan an assault without the terrorists' knowledge.
+On his return, Ravi gets told that the government has decided to release Khan but while being transported to the airport, Khan dies in an accident due to heavy snowfall and avalanche in Kashmir.
+Ravi asks officials to keep this information confidential, so they can plan an operation without the terrorists' knowledge.
 A reporter disguises himself as an assistant to a senior police official; he closely approaches the aircraft, records video of the aircraft using a pen camera and overhears two officials in a restroom discussing Khan's accident.
+The reporter conveys the news to his team in the news channel he works for.
 The terrorists become alarmed.
 Despite attempts to contain the news, the media leak it.
-One of the terrorists kills a passenger named Subash, and threatens to kill one passenger every 30 minutes unless it is proven that Khan is alive.
-Ravi arranges for actor Ranganath, who portrayed Khan in a film called Bharat Maata, to make the terrorists believe Khan is alive and being treated at a hospital.
+The terrorist leader gets furious upon hearing the news, kills a passenger named Subash and throw his body outside the plane on to the tarmac, and threatens Viswanath that every 30 minutes one passenger will get killed unless it is proven that Khan is alive.
+Ravi then remembers his colleague Nawaz mentioning about a film involving the actor Ranganath, who portrayed Khan in a film called Bharat Maata, he then asks Nawaz to bring the Cameraman, Make-up man and Director of that film to Tirupati Airport to make the terrorists believe that Khan is alive and being treated at a hospital.
+Ravi also captures the reporter who disguised himself as one of the police officials preventing him from gaining and leaking sensitive and confidential information.